bitovi/academy/src/canjs/12-connection-destroy/connection-destroy.md

-@page canjs-training/connection-destroy Connection Destroy
+@page learn-canjs/connection-destroy Connection Destroy
-@parent canjs-training 12
+@parent learn-canjs 12

 @description Delete todos in the page (can-connect use)